Back to Previous

 Small, 6+ HP diesel engines also make excellent power sources for 150A welders.

-Feel free to call us for specific information and recommendations -- or, if you have questions about a specific application that you have in mind.
+Feel free to call (or e-Mail) us for specific information and/or recommendations -- or, if you have questions about a specific application that you have in mind.

-Remember, when working with lower hp engines, flywheel mass must always be great enough to insure smooth operation under maximum load.
+Remember, when working with lower hp 4 cycle engines, flywheel mass must always be great enough to insure smooth operation under maximum load.

 Customers report that there are many very inexpensive used riding mowers on the market which have worn out mowing equipment, but which have perfectly good engines -- and often good transmissions as well.